Famous for sturdy striped leaves, wide varieties of Sansevieria offer medicinal properties and have traditionally been used in some regions.

 Sticking with its name, Sansevieria Silver Queen has greenish-gray leaves, almost frosty silver with green horizontal lines.

-Those leaves are fleshy and thick, having a swordlike appearance that grows in a cluster from the rhizomes.
+The leaves are fleshy and thick, having a swordlike appearance that grows in a cluster from the rhizomes.

-20. Sansevieria Trifasciata “Mother-in-law’s Tongue”
+18. Sansevieria Trifasciata “Mother-in-law’s Tongue”

-21. Sansevieria Trifasciata “Twisted Sister”
+19. Sansevieria Trifasciata “Twisted Sister”

 Also, they come in several varieties of golden yellow and lime green colors with silvery green markings on the center.

-22. Sansevieria Whitney
+22. Sansevieria Masoniana “Mason’s Congo”

-23. Sansevieria Zeylanica “Ceylon Bowstring Hemp”
+24. Sansevieria Zeylanica “Ceylon Bowstring Hemp”

 While growing from the rhizomatous rootstock, Ceylon Bowstring Hemp has creamy-white wave-like horizontal stripes across its surface.

-24. Sansevieria Cylindrica “Boncel”
+25. Sansevieria Cylindrica “Boncel”

-Sansevieria Cylindrica’ Boncel’ is one of the hybrid varieties of the Sansevieria family that spreads out like a fan over time.
+Sansevieria Cylindrica’ Boncel’ is a compact hybrid Sansevieria variety that spreads like a fan over time.

 Tips to Care for Sansevieria Plants